 For additional information please visit Dr. Coates's website at http://www.lawrencecoates.com.

 Wendell Mayo is a native of Corpus Christi, Texas.
 He is recipient of a National Endowment for the Arts Creative Writing Fellowship and a Fulbright to Lithuania (Vilnius University).
-His story collection, The Cucumber King of Kedainiai (2013) is winner of the Subito Press Award for Innovative Fiction sponsored by the University of Colorado at Boulder.
+His story collection, The Cucumber King of Kedainiai, is winner of the Subito Press Award for Innovative Fiction sponsored by the University of Colorado at Boulder.
 He is author of three more collections: Centaur of the North (Arte Público Press), winner of the Aztlán Prize and finalist in the Associated Writing Programs Award Series in Short Fiction; B. Horror and Other Stories (Livingston Press); and a novel-in-stories, In Lithuanian Wood (White Pine Press), which appeared in Lithuanian translation as Vilko Valanda [Engl: Hour of the Wolf] with Mintis Press in Vilnius.
-Over one-hundred of his short stories have appeared widely in magazines and anthologies, including Yale Review, Harvard Review, Manoa, Missouri Review, New Letters, Prism International, Threepenny Review, Indiana Review, and Chicago Review.
+Over one-hundred of his short stories have appeared widely in magazines and anthologies, including Yale Review, Harvard Review, Manoa, Missouri Review, Boulevard, New Letters, Threepenny Review, Indiana Review, and Chicago Review.
 He has also published on the work of James Joyce, John Cheever, Ingmar Bergman, Antanas Baranauskas, and others.
-His awards include a Master Fellowship from the Indiana Arts Commission; two Ohio Arts Council Individual Excellence Awards; the HarperCollins Fellowship; and resident writer appointments at the MacDowell, Djerassi Foundation, Yaddo, the Edward F. Albee Foundation, and Millay Colony for the Arts.
+His awards include a Master Fellowship from the Indiana Arts Commission; two Ohio Arts Council Individual Excellence Awards; the HarperCollins Fellowship; and resident writer appointments at MacDowell, Djerassi Foundation, Yaddo, the Fine Arts Work Center in Provincetown, the Edward F. Albee Foundation, and Millay Colony for the Arts.

 For more about Wendell please visit http://personal.bgsu.edu/~wmayo/home.html.